Temple University switchboard: 215-204-7000

 Prerequisite: Psychology C050.
 A survey of the application of psychological theory, techniques, and research to industry.
 Selection, training, motivation, job satisfaction, job evaluation, performance measurements, leadership, and other topics.

 0190's SERIES: Topics in Psychology-Honors (3 s.h.)
 FS

 Special topics in current developments in the major subdivisions of psychology.
 Each course involves a different special topic area, such as early experience, social behavior and attachment, history of psychology, aging, and survey research.
 (See Directory of Classes for specific offerings each semester.)

 W270 SERIES: Research Methods in Psychology (4 s.h. each)

-Prerequisites: Psychology 0051 and 0122, and the required content course.
+Prerequisites: General requirements for the series, Psychology 0051 and 0122.
 For specific topic requirements, see individual listings.
 A series of laboratory courses, covering methods employed in psychological research.
 Different sections stress different content areas, but all approach the general formulation of research questions, and offer training in design, execution, and reporting of research.
 Content areas are listed below.
 (Capstone W courses)